moldyn/MoSAIC/README.md

   </p>
 </div>

-# Molecular Systems Automated Identification of Collective Motion
+# Molecular Systems Automated Identification of Cooperativity
 MoSAIC is a new algorithm for correlation analysis which auto-matically detects collective motion in MD simulation data, identifies uncorrelated features as noise and hence provides a detailed picture of the key coordinates driving a